Write a job-winning HR manager cover letter in 5 steps

 • What projects or major clients the company is involved with

-Once you have this information ready to go, you will begin the tailoring process with a personalized greeting – a type of greeting that addresses a specific person by name.
+Once you have this information ready to go, you'll begin the tailoring process with a personalized greeting – a type of greeting that addresses a specific person by name.

 Here are 3 examples of personalized HR manager cover letter greetings